Hornbill-Docs/esp-config/esp-config/monitor/log-files.md

 The log files can be filled with important information that includes both successful transactions as well as errors.

 ## Severity
-A number of Severity Levels are provide to allow you to filter down on the type of transactions that are important to you.
+A number of Severity Levels are provided to allow you to filter down on the type of transactions that are important to you.
 * Emergency
 * Alert
 * Critical